ISILablsbu/HCI2/content/authors/Zarin/_index.md

 ---
 # Display name
-title: Naimul Hasan
+title: Cajetan Emeka Oriekezie

 # Full name (for SEO)
-first_name: Naimul
+first_name: Cajetan Emeka
-last_name: Hasan
+last_name: Oriekezie

 # Username (this should match the folder name)
 authors:
-  - Naimul
+  - Cajetan

 # Is this the primary user of the site?
-superuser: true
+superuser: false

 # Role/position
 role: PhD Student